-Because an environment may have multiple data seeding jobs, the process of data seeding may require more than one snapshot file.
-For example, an environment that contains three separate databases may require at least three different database snapshots.
+Because a Velocity Environment may have multiple data seeding jobs, the process of data seeding may require more than one snapshot file.
+For example, a Velocity Environment that contains three separate databases may require at least three different database snapshots.

-The snapshot group is used to specify a collection of snapshot files required for data seeding for a specific environment configuration.
+The snapshot group is used to specify a collection of snapshot files required for data seeding for a specific Velocity Environment configuration.

 Instead of explicitly referring to the full path of the snapshot that is stored inside the cloud storage bucket, we can use the snapshot template, which will be automatically replaced with the relevant snapshot path during the creation of an environment.

 Snapshot templates can only be used within the context of a k8s seeding job definition.